Guikingone/SchedulerBundle/doc/transport.md

         dsn: 'failover://(memory://first_in_first_out || memory://last_in_first_out)' # Or 'fo://(memory://first_in_first_out || memory://last_in_first_out)'
 ```

+**configuration**: This transport requires at least 2 transports to be used (each one can be configured as usual).

 ## LongTail

-The [LongTail](../src/Transport/LongTailTransport.php) allows to use multiple transport and it specifically designed
+The [LongTail](../src/Transport/LongTailTransport.php) allows to use multiple transport, it's specifically designed
 to maximize the transport usage by always trying to use the transport with the lowest amount of tasks,
 this approach can help when you're scheduling tasks in a [high-stress environment](https://en.wikipedia.org/wiki/Long_tail).

 ### Usage

 ```yaml